jamiebones/Hostel_Allocation_Software/Readme.md

 Install Docker and Docker-Compose on your development machine.

+Create a network for the services to be run in the docker-compose configurarion file:

+> docker network create mongo_network

+Check if the ports used in the servise are opened in your dev machine:

+You can check like this in :

+On Linux / macOS

+> lsof -i :<port-number

+On Windows:

+> netstat -an | findstr :<port-number>

 To build and start the project run:
 >  docker compose -f "docker-compose-dev.yml" up -d --build